samcwhitehead/EAT/demo/USER_GUIDE.md

 ## Groupwise comparisons and statistics ##

 After extracting tracking and feeding information from the video and liquid level measurements, EAT allows users to compare summary statistics for this data across different fly groups.
-These comparisons are performed using a third GUI, which is accessed by running **`post_processing_gui.py`**.
+These comparisons are performed using a third GUI, which is accessed by running **`post_processing_gui.py`** or by selecting *Open POST-process GUI* from the File drop-down menu in the main EAT GUI (`visual_expresso_gui_main.py`).

 ### Preparing and loading inputs ###